 Sleep sofas.
 They’re heavy or could have bug issues or smell like dogs or cats once you get them home.
 Don’t buy things that need work if you don’t have time or space to repair.
 Buy ‘good to go”!
 Electrical items make me a little nervous and if it doesn’t work when you get home, be prepared to throw it away as no one really repairs much anymore.

 Sometimes thrifting doesn’t always equal inexpensive — is there a certain item you’d recommend people consider investing in when thrifting items for their home?

 Classic bookshelves, mid century items, artwork, nightstands, desks, things that need to be well made and sturdy to serve their purpose and will be of benefit to you for years to come.

 What do you love about thrifting and living in D.C?

 D.C. is a very transient city — colleges and military and government jobs and embassies keep the goodies flowing as people come and go often.
 More affluent areas change over furnishings and home goods and clothing often as people remodel, downsize, and move into new homes and change tastes and styles, so there is an endless supply of quality goods.
 Local auction houses, thrift stores (especially in the burbs!) keep the wheels of reusing and second turning!

 Thanks Pixie!
-Miss Pixie’s is located at 1626 14th St NW in Washington D.C, a 15 minute walk from Common Cassell and 15 minutes from Common Monroe.
+Miss Pixie’s is located at 1626 14th St NW in Washington D.C, 15 minutes from Common Monroe.
 If you’re interested in learning more about Miss Pixies, visit their website and Instagram, or stop in to shop 11 am – 6:30 pm Monday through Sunday.

 Find your home in Washington D.C.